ark-mod/ArkBot/README.md

 The absolute path of the directory where cluster-files are stored.
 Cluster-files are extracted as part of the server update process triggered by savegame-file (.ark) to watchers.

+## Web App

+n in-game companion app built on top of the Web API and implemented in Angular (https://angular.io/).

+Features server status, server details, online player listing, per server player-/tribe listings, individual player profile with character- and creature information, including food-status, mating cooldowns, baby age and cuddle timers, breeding info, generator status, crop status, tribe logs and more.

+Url: `webAppListenPrefix`
+Admin url: `webAppListenPrefix`/admin/`serverKey`

 ## Web API

 RESTful API for accessing exported ARK Server save data via HTTP in JSON- or XML-format.
 A SignalR hub push server update notifications to connected clients in real-time.

 The prebuilt web-app included in this release is by default configured to call the web api on 127.0.0.1:60001.
-If you want to use another port for the web api you will need to reflect this change in environment.prod.ts and rebuild the web-app dist manually.
+If you want to use another port for the web api you will need to reflect this change in environment.prod.ts and rebuild the web-app dist manually using `ng build --prod --bh /`.

 ### Endpoints (base path is configured in `webApiListenPrefix`)

-/api/map/`mapName`: ARK topographic maps for (TheIsland, TheCenter and ScorchedEarth_P) sourced from ARK Survival Evolved Wiki (http://ark.gamepedia.com).
+/api/map/`mapName`: ARK topographic maps for (TheIsland, TheCenter, ScorchedEarth_P and Ragnarok) sourced from ARK Survival Evolved Wiki (http://ark.gamepedia.com).

 /api/player/`steamId`: Player data for player identified by `steamId` from each configured server instance.

 /api/server/`serverKey`: Player and tribe listing from each configured server instance.

-/api/adminserver/`serverKey`: Player and tribe listingwith additional creature and structure counts from each configured server instance.
+/api/adminserver/`serverKey`: Player and tribe listing with additional creature and structure counts from each configured server instance.

+/api/structures/`serverKey`: Clustered structure data used to show the location of tribes/structures in the ARK.

+With [ARK-Server-Beyond-API](https://github.com/tsebring/ARK-Server-Beyond-API) and [ImprovedCommands](https://github.com/tsebring/ImprovedCommands) administrators may remotely destroy and clean-up old structures and tamed creatures in the ARK.

-/api/servers: Server status information including active players and statistics for each configured server instance.
+/api/servers: User-, access control- and server status information including active players and statistics for each configured server instance.

+/api/administer/`...`: Rcon and other commands exposed through the web app.

+/api/authentication/`...`: Authenticate players using Steam.

 /signalr/ (hub name `ServerUpdateHub`): Server update notifications using SignalR.

-## Web-app (under development)

-A web application built on top of the Web API and implemented in Angular (https://angular.io/).

-Features server status, online player listing, per server player-/tribe listings, individual player profile with character- and creature information with food-status, mating cooldowns, baby age and cuddle timers.

-Url: `webAppListenPrefix`/servers